Planning a trip to Massachusetts without a car or want to minimize driving once you’re here? Here’s how.

 The Massachusetts Bay Transportation Authority, known as the T, operates trolleys, trains, buses, and ferries in the Greater Boston area.
 The T’s commuter trains go as far as Lowell and Newburyport to the north of Boston; west to Worcester and Fitchburg; and south to Plymouth, Middleborough, and Providence, Rhode Island.
 Bicycles are allowed on selected buses and trains and all ferries.

 Boston is a remarkably compact city.
 Best travel options: walk, bike, or take the T. Check out the City of Boston’s Boston Bikes program for a free bike map and other bike-friendly programs.
-For a nominal fee, you can hop on a sturdy bike from New Balance Hubway, Boston’s new bike share program.
-Pick up and drop off bikes throughout the city.
+For a nominal fee, you can hop on a sturdy bike from Hubway, the bike share program in Boston, Cambridge, Somerville, and Brookline — now with 1,400 bicycles and 140 stations.

 More car-free options: